Enable Split-Brain Auto Recovery

 You can also monitor split brain and cluster connectivity using Monitor Cluster Connectivity.

 Make sure the cache is stopped before making any configuration changes.

-- Enable split brain recovery through config.ncconf by adding the
+- Enable the split brain recovery through the config.ncconf file by adding the

 <split-brain-recovery>tag under the

 <cache-settings>tag.
-You can then change the enable flag to true and set the detection interval for split brain in seconds.
+You can then change the enable flag to true and set the detection interval for the split brain (in seconds).

 <split-brain-recovery enable="True" detection-interval="60"/>

 - Once changes are made, start the cache and restart the NCache Service.